Healing Notes is a music therapy influenced concert program designed to provide an interactive experience for its audiences.

 Dr. Jennifer Wheeler

-Dr. Jennifer Wheeler has been a member of the Plano Symphony Orchestra for over 10 years.
-She holds a doctorate from the University of Texas at Austin in flute performance.
+Dr. Jennifer Wheeler currently serves as the Director of Education and has been a member of the Plano Symphony Orchestra for over 13 years.
+She holds a doctorate in music from the University of Texas at Austin.
 She currently teaches flute, music theory, and music history at Collin College.
 Dr. Wheeler is actively involved in community engagement through the Plano Symphony and is excited to expand concert involvement beyond the concert hall.

-Mary Altom is a board certified music therapist and owner of Sound Starts Music, located in Frisco, TX.
-Mary founded Sound Starts Music in 2011 to provide music therapy and adapted music lessons for children with special needs.
-Giving others the opportunity to learn and grow through music is Mary’s passion, and she is a firm believer that music is a language that transcends DIS-ability and creates A-bility.
+Sound Starts Music was established by Mary Altom, a board certified music therapist, in 2011 to provide music therapy and adapted music lessons for children with special needs.
+Giving students opportunities to learn through music is Mary’s passion, and she is a firm believer that music is a language that transcends DIS-ability and creates A-bility.

-Mary is an active member of the American Music Therapy Association and the Southwestern Region American Music Therapy Association.
-She enjoys attending national and regional conferences each year and has presented at regional conference.
-Mary lives in Frisco with her husband Ben and their three year old son, Jaxon.
-In her spare time, she enjoys reading and working on pinterest crafts.
+Mary is an active member of the American Music Therapy Association and the current Vice-President Elect of the Southwestern Region American Music Therapy Association.
+She enjoys attending and presenting at national and regional conferences each year.
+Mary is married to Ben and they have two children – Jaxon (6) and Lily (2).
+She enjoys reading and pinterest crafting in her spare time.